Take the plunge

 Faith, not works

-Good relationships are based on trust, resilient bonds, loyalty and, above all, love.
-Pure obedience is not enough as a foundation (Romans 3,28; 4,1-8th).
-Obedience has its place, but - we should know - it is one of the consequences of the relationship, not one of its causes.
-If one bases one's relationship with God solely on obedience, one falls either into stifling arrogance like the Pharisee in the parable or into fear and frustration, depending on how honest one is when reading one's degree of perfection on the perfection scale.
+Good relationships are based on trust, a strong bond, loyalty, and above all, love.
+Mere obedience is not enough as a foundation.Röm 3,28(4:1-8).
+Obedience has its place, but—we should know this—it is one of the consequences of the relationship, not one of its causes.
+If one bases one's relationship with God solely on obedience, one either falls into stifling pride like the Pharisee in the parable, or into fear and frustration, depending on how honest one is with one's assessment of one's level of perfection on the scale.

 CS Lewis writes in Christianity Par excellence that there is no point in saying you trust someone if you don't take his advice.
 Say: Whoever trusts Christ will also listen to his advice and put it into practice to the best of his ability.
 But whoever is in Christ, who trusts him, will do his best without fear of being rejected if he fails.
 It happens to all of us very often (failure, I mean).